 I’m a big fan of aromatherapy.
-I have a diffuser and use a number of different essential oil blends, and I’m perfectly happy if they’re just a pleasant placebo.
+I have a diffuser and use a variety of essential oil blends, and if they’re just a pleasant placebo, I’m good with that.
 Essential oils smell nice and they’re a great way to practice self-care.

 But do they live up to the assorted health claims that are made about them?

 Essential oils are made up of volatile compounds with the characteristic fragrance of the associated plant.
 They have been used for thousands of years for a variety of purposes.
 The two primary modes of using aromatherapy are topically, including aromatherapy massage, or inhaled, such as with a diffuser.

 A number of systematic reviews have been performed evaluating the existing research literature base on aromatherapy.
 However, these reviews identified significant methodological flaws in the studies that were considered.

 Methodology matters because it affects the validity and generalizability of the results.
 There’s no fundamental reason why well-designed studies can’t be conducted on alternative health treatments, although the size would likely be limited based on research funding.

 A basic part of establishing treatment effectiveness is to have a control group for comparison.
 Without some sort of control, positive results may not mean all that much.
 If a study looked at 10 patients in hospital who were given aromatherapy massage, and they reported decreased pain afterwards.
 It could be having the practitioner devote time to them, the massage, the oil massage in particular, the essential oil, the pleasant smell, a sense of obligation to report a beneficial effect, or any number of other factors.